Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms: Abstract

 \section{Abstract}

-We explore the metric and preference learning problem in Hilbert spaces.
+We develop a mathematical framework to address a broad class of metric and preference learning problems within a Hilbert space.
 We obtain a novel representer theorem for the simultaneous task of metric and preference learning.
-Our key observation is that the representer theorem can be formulated with respect to the norm induced by the inner product inherent in the problem structure.
-Additionally, we demonstrate how our framework can be applied to the task of metric learning from triplet comparisons and show that it leads to a simple and self-contained representer theorem for this task.
-In the case of Reproducing Kernel Hilbert Spaces (RKHS), we demonstrate that the solution to the learning problem can be expressed using kernel terms, akin to classical representer theorems.
+Our key observation is that the representer theorem for this task can be derived by regularizing the problem with respect to the norm inherent in the task structure.
+For the general task of metric learning, our framework leads to a simple and self-contained representer theorem and offers new geometric insights into the derivation of representer theorems for this task.
+In the case of Reproducing Kernel Hilbert Spaces (RKHSs), we illustrate how our representer theorem can be used to express the solution of the learning problems in terms of finite kernel terms similar to classical representer theorems.
+Lastly, our representer theorem leads to a novel nonlinear algorithm for metric and preference learning.
+We compare our algorithm against challenging baseline methods on real-world rank inference benchmarks, where it achieves competitive performance.
+Notably, our approach significantly outperforms vanilla ideal point methods and surpasses strong baselines across multiple datasets.
+Code available at: \url{https://github.com/PeymanMorteza/Metric-Preference-Learning-RKHS}